 The important bits...

-Next to the layer name ("Untitled layer" in the example screenshot) click once on the three vertical dots menu and choose the "Open Data Table" item (4).
+Next to the layer name ("Untitled layer" in the example screenshot) click once on the three vertical dots menu and choose the Open Data Table item (4).
 You will see "name" and "description" entries for each map marker.
-Click once on the triangle next to the "name" column and choose "insert column before" (5).
+Click once on the triangle next to the "name" column and choose insert column before (5).
 Title the column "Order" and then enter numbers for each map marker to order them (6).
-This is also an easy way to update the marker titles and descriptions.
+This is also a really easy way to update your marker titles and descriptions in a single place.

 Now, to share your new moto trip...

-Again, while viewing your trip map in "original" mode, click on the "Share" link and copy the link that appears in the pop-up window (7).
-Also, make sure that under "Who has access" that you see "Public on the web".
+While viewing your trip map in "original" mode, click on the Share link and copy the link that appears in the pop-up window (7).
+Also, make sure that under Who has access that you see "Public on the web".
 If you don't set your map to public, you won't be able to share or import the milestones.
-If you need to change the setting, then select the "Change..." link.
+If you need to change the setting, then select the Change... link.

-The map id portion of it is just: "zio5xqF0-Wgs.kBr4Cz77OGEs" (the portion after "mid=" and before "&usp").
+The map id portion of it is just: zio5xqF0-Wgs.kBr4Cz77OGEs (the portion after "mid=" and before "&usp").
 This is the id to enter in the app and share with your riding buddies.

 Record personal notes or experiences about the milestone.
-Press the "Edit" button to enter your notes, then the "Save" button when done.
+Press the Edit button to enter your notes, then the Save button when done.

 The "+" button will allow you to add photos to the milestone that you've captured using your smartphone's camera app.
 Tapping on any photo thumbnail in the list will enlarge the photo.
 Tap, hold, and swipe will scroll the photo.
 Note - pinch and zoom does not work at this time.
 Tapping the enlarged photo (and not holding) will return you to the thumbnail photo list.
 You can always remove a photo from the list by swiping it to the left to expose the Trash button (note: trashing a photo simply removes it from your milestone.
 It does not delete it from your phone!)

-To manually enter the date and time you attained a milestone, tap the disclosure arrow.
+To manually enter the date and time you attained a milestone, tap the milestone.
 This will also allow you to view location details, edit milestone notes and attach photos to the milestone.
-These screens are documented under the "Trip - Milestones" tab, then press the "Documenting Milestones" link.
+These screens are documented under the Trip - Milestones tab, then press Documenting Milestones.

 The weather forecast for each outstanding milestone will be displayed immediately below the weather for your current location.
 The weather forecast is for today and three days in the future.

-If you recorded roadside assistance and insurance contact info for the bike you've assigned to your trip, then it is shown on the "Emergency" tab (hopefully, these won't be needed!)
+(a) If you recorded roadside assistance and insurance contact info for the bike you've assigned to your trip, then it is shown on the "Emergency" tab (hopefully, these won't be needed!)